 One of the great treasures of Aaron Spelling’s halcyon days as a TV producer is coming back.
-According to The Hollywood Reporter, the brain trust that brought you The O.C. and Gossip Girl will be resurrecting Dynasty for the 21st century, and they will be taking it to the only logical network for a campy primetime soap opera: The CW.
-With the Dallas reboot dead and gone, it’s only right that its great rival, Dynasty, would emerge to dance on its grave and try to carve out another decade-dominating run.
-Whereas Dallas 2.0 could only manage three seasons from 2012 to 2014, that show didn’t have Josh Schwartz and Stephanie Savage at the helm.
-And who could understand the DNA of Houses Carrington and Colby better than the architects of Serena and Blair?
-THR has the logline for the show’s updated concept, and it’s as juicy as you want it to be.
+The brain trust that brought you The O.C. and Gossip Girl — Josh Schwartz and Stephanie Savage — are resurrecting Dynasty for the 21st century, taking it to the only logical network for a campy primetime soap opera: the CW.
+The network has officially placed a pilot order for the series, although a time frame has yet to be revealed as to when it’ll grace the small screens.
+(Whatever, who could understand the DNA of Houses Carrington and Colby better than the architects of Serena and Blair?
+Seriously.)
+THR has the logline for the show’s updated concept, and it’s as juicy as you want it to be: